pimoroni/weatherhat-python/README.md

 ## Install stable library using PyPi (no examples or pre-requisites)

-You can also install the stable library using PyPi:

 * Just run `pip3 install weatherhat`

 In some cases you may need to use `sudo` or install pip with: `sudo apt install python3-pip`